aspose-cells/Aspose.Cells-Doc-md/english/cpp/developer-guide/protection-and-unprotection/workbook-protection/_index.md

 ```

 ## **Unprotect Workbook Structure Using Aspose.Cells for C++**
-Unprotecting workbook structure is easy with Aspose.Cells API.
+Unprotecting workbook structure is easy with the Aspose.Cells API.

 ```c++
 #include <iostream>